-- A blood glucose meter from the program manager that uploads blood sugar readings to a personal online account. - A lancing device and lancets. - Test strips for this meter.
+- A blood glucose meter from the program manager that uploads blood sugar readings to a personal online account. - · A lancing device and lancets. - Test strips for this meter.
 You can reorder test strips using the meter or online.
-The strips will be sent to you directly. - Real-time reminders to check blood sugar or to take medication, and tips based on your blood sugar readings that can help keep your levels within a healthy range. - Coaching and support via phone, text, e-mail, or the program manager's mobile app. - Multi-condition support for hypertension, weight management, and mental health, with no additional sign-up required
+The strips will be sent to you directly. - Real-time reminders to check blood sugar or to take medication, and tips based on your blood sugar readings that can help keep your levels within a healthy range. - Coaching and support via phone, text, e-mail, or the program manager's mobile app.

-Hypertension Management Plus
+Hypertension Management